-Join the WFMT Radio Network on a musical journey to the foothills of New Mexico’s Sangre de Cristo Mountains as we present thirteen new, music-filled hours from the Santa Fe Chamber Music Festival is one of the world’s leading performing arts festivals, earning both critical praise and dedicated audiences for its lasting commitment to tradition, artistic excellence, and vision.
-Our series reflects the Festival’s high standards by offering a varied repertoire of superbly recorded concerts by today’s greatest classical artists.
+Founded in 1972, the Santa Fe Chamber Music Festival is one of the world’s leading performing arts festivals, earning both critical praise and dedicated audiences for its lasting commitment to tradition, artistic excellence, and vision.
+Our series reflects the Festival’s high standards through a varied selection of superbly recorded concerts featuring the finest classical musicians of our day.

-The series host is veteran WFMT announcer Kerry Frumkin.
-Composer and pianist Marc Neikrug, the Santa Fe Chamber Music Festival’s artistic director, provides insightful commentary.
-Many of the performers share remarks about their experiences at the Festival and the music they’ve played here.
+Each broadcast hour typically contains two or three full-length compositions representing chamber music’s masterful and widely dynamic repertoire.
+You’ll hear beloved core works by well-known composers alongside less familiar discoveries, and new commissions, too.
+Every piece comes to life through virtuosic performances by both veteran and emerging musicians.
+The series host is eminent WFMT announcer Kerry Frumkin.
+Composer Marc Neikrug, the Santa Fe Chamber Music Festival’s artistic director, provides insightful commentary.
+Many of the players also share thoughts about their experiences at this remarkable Festival and the music they perform here.

 As the Santa Fe Chamber Music Festival enters its 50th anniversary season, the 2023-24 radio series features a sampling of the best performances from the 2022 summer concert season.

 These are a few of the many performances your listeners will enjoy:

 - The series opens with Franz Schubert’s masterful String Quintet in C Major in an extraordinary performance by collaborating virtuosi Martin Beaver & Leila Josefowicz, violins; Paul Neubauer, viola; and Peter Wiley & Paul Watkins, cellos.
 Also in this hour, the superb and elegant pianist Benjamin Hochman plays a 17th-century Fantasia by John Bull.